ginamoya/easypizza/README.md

 ## View the live project

-You can view the project here:
+You can view the live version of the project here:
 [https://ginamoya.github.io/easypizza/](https://ginamoya.github.io/easypizza/)

 ## How to run the project locally